 His articles and essays have been published widely and in 2012, he spoke at the International Congress of Rural Sociology in Lisbon, Portugal, on the role of the media in amplifying the voices of the world’s poor.
-In 2014, James’ first book was launched: Essays from Near and Far (Walleah Press).

 He lives in Hobart.

 In his compelling dialogue Dryburgh gives us a powerful sense of the forces that still do battle to shape our existence in this country, and on this earth.
 The glimpses Sylvia gives us of her too-short life were framed by far vaster forces – of migration, colonisation and settlement, of mining interests and endeavours to exploit the wilderness, of nature itself that she encountered in its near-unsullied state along the Frankland River.
 Her life was shadowed, too, by the things she does not mention – violence against the land’s original inhabitants, by the wars that were building far away.
 In Dryburgh’s sensitive engagement, this small female voice, so solitary that it sought connection through missives to a newspaper editor hundreds of miles away, reminds us that the settlers’ place on this continent was never a given, and that sustainable existence on it requires acknowledgement of its fragility, and our own.

 A fourteen-year old girl writes to her local newspaper from Tasmania’s wilds.
 Her letters from what we now think of as the Tarkine have gone ignored and been forgotten for a century.
 James Dryburgh recognizes that these letters are not just worth reading; they require answering, creating a strangely powerful dialogue across time and space.